 The event recorders were developed to deal with aircraft accidents and later adapted to monitor automobile airbags.

 Today, however, event data recorders capture much information on newer model cars, such as braking, seat belt use, speed, and other information just before impact.
 Truck accident attorneys find computer data helpful in proving speed and evasive maneuvers after a wreck.
-This data is especially helpful with serious accident cases and also useful with passenger car crashes.
+This data is especially helpful with truck accident cases and also useful with passenger car crashes.

 Evidence from a download of an EVD can speed up settlements by cutting off defenses.